jimpouwels/game-engine/README.md

 When the active animation becomes `throttling`, the game engine will switch between sprite `spaceship-thrust1.png` and `spaceship-thrust2.png` every 0.05 seconds.
 This value has to be passed to the `AnimatedSprite` constructor.

+For each class extending from AnimatedSprite, you have to implement the following functions:

+- doOnUpdate(float elapsedTime): Perform all the logic that is required to update the state of the AnimatedSprite.
+- doOnFrame(float elapsedTime): Perform all the logic that is required to render the AnimatedSprite.
+For simple cases, you don't have to do anything here.

 ### Sprite

+## Timing
+// Utilities
+// Elapsed time

+## Movement and accelaration

 ## Points of attention